-All communications among PKI Authorities supporting the Certificate application and issuance process SHALL be authenticated and protected from modification; any electronic transmission of shared secrets and personally identifiable information SHALL be protected.
-Communications MAY be electronic or out-of-band.
-Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the public/Private Key pair SHALL be used.
-Out-of-band communications SHALL protect the confidentiality and integrity of the data.
+All communications among CAs supporting the certificate application and issuance process shall be authenticated and protected from modification; any electronic transmission of shared secrets and personally identifiable information shall be protected.
+Communications may be electronic or out-of-band.
+Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the public/Private Key pair shall be used.
+Out-of-band communications shall protect the confidentiality and integrity of the data.

-Applicants are responsible for providing accurate information on their Certificate applications.
+Applicants are responsible for providing accurate information on their certificate applications.

-The enrollment process, for an Applicant, SHALL include the following:
+The enrollment process, for an applicant, includes the following:

-- Completing the Certificate Application package - Providing the requested information - Responding to authentication requests in a timely manner - Submitting required payment, where applicable
+- Completing the certificate application package - Providing the requested information - Responding to authentication requests in a timely manner - Submitting required payment, where applicable